-B.3.2.2 The Chief Risk Officer: roles and responsibilities
+B.3.2.2 The SWE Chief Risk Officer: roles and responsibilities

-The CRO has oversight responsibilities for the SWE business across all risk types, with the support of specialist UK teams.
-The CRO is a member of the Management Committee and a regular attendee of the Board and the Audit Committee.
-The CRO is a direct report of the CEO and also has a dotted line to the Insurance Group Chief Risk Officer.
+The SWE CRO has oversight responsibilities for the SWE business across all risk types, with the support of specialist UK teams.
+The SWE CRO is a member of the Management Committee and a regular attendee of the Board and the Audit Committee.
+The SWE CRO is a direct report of the SWE CEO.

-Key accountabilities of the CRO are:
+Key accountabilities of the SWE CRO are: